Europe pushes ahead with stricter data privacy rules

 That would leave the United States either having to offer the same protections or lobbying to get countries to adopt its less rigid code of protection, creating an uneven playing field that could dent the competitiveness of U.S. firms.

-“Tonight’s vote also sends a clear signal: as of today, data protection is made in Europe,” Reding said in a statement.

-Negotiations with EU member states and the European Commission on the law are to start later this year or early in 2014.
-EU leaders will discuss the issue at a summit in Brussels on October 24-25 and could give some indication then of how quickly they want to proceed.
+If Monday’s committee vote passes, negotiations with EU member states and the European Commission are expected to start later this year or early in 2014.
+EU leaders will discuss the issue at a summit in Brussels on Oct.
+24-25 and could give some indication then of how quickly they want to proceed.

 The aim is to have the legislation agreed before May, when the assembly breaks up and new European Parliament elections are held.
 However, EU officials are not convinced this is feasible.